mvolkmann/blog/src/webassembly.md

 ### Variable Instructions

-Local variables are mutable, but global variables are immutable by default.
+Local variables are always mutable.
-Since local variables cannot be initialized when they are declared, there is no point in making them immutable.
+They cannot be initialized when they are declared, so there is no point in making them immutable.

+Global variables are immutable by default.
 To declare a global variable to be mutable, specify its type as `(mut {type})`.

-These instructions get and set local and global variables.
+The instructions in the table below declare, get, and set local and global variables.

 | Name         |  I  | Si  | So  | Description                                              |
 | ------------ | :-: | :-: | :-: | -------------------------------------------------------- |